Intervention/docs/image/v4/basics/image-output.md

 > public Image::save(null|string $path = null, mixed ...$options): ImageInterface

-This method helps to initiate the saving process directly from the image object without having to go via an `EncodedImage` object and encodes & writes the image data in one call.
+This method initiates the saving process directly from the image object without having to go via an `EncodedImage` object and encodes & writes the image data in one call.

-The resulting image format is defined by the file extension of the given path.
+The file extension of the given path defines the resulting image format.
 For example if you pass `images/test.jpg` the image format will be JPEG, if `images/test.gif` is passed the format will be GIF.
 If no path is given the format of the originally read image will be used.

 After the path you can pass encoder options like `quality`, `strip` or `interlaced` - these depend on the recognized format.